-Bosnia: HPP Vranduk project stalled27.
-April 2017. / SEE Energy News
+Bosnia: HPP Vranduk project stalled, SEE Energy News

 The construction od hydropower plant Vranduk is currently on hold due to problems between the investor Bosnian power utility EPBiH and the contractor Strabag.
 Main reason for the stall is that the construction costs of the project have been exceeded.
 Strabag seeks to modify the project documentation in parallel with the construction, but the supervisory authority does not allow that.